MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ```

 >[!NOTE]
->Unless you specify otherwise using the arguments below, this function not only logs you in, but also creates a remote R session on the R Server instance and puts you on the remote command line.
+>Unless you specify otherwise using the arguments below, this function not only logs you in, but also creates a remote R session on the server instance and puts you on the remote command line.
 If you don't want to be in a remote session, either set session = FALSE or [switch back to the local session](#switch) after login and logout.

 If you do not know your `tenantid`, `clientid`, or other details, contact your administrator.
 Or, if you have access to the Azure portal for the relevant Azure subscription, you can find [these authentication details](configure-authentication.md#azure-active-directory).
 For example: